ScholarshipsApply online »

 Music scholarships are offered to students who exhibit great promise as musicians, composers, and music producers.
 Scholarship recipients are expected to show leadership in music department ensembles, productions, and maintain a record of academic excellence.
 Scholarships are awarded up to $30,000 and are renewable for up to four years provided the student maintains Satisfactory Academic Progress.

-- Scholarship Application Deadline: January 15, 2015 (Regular Decision Applicants)
+- Early Action Scholarship Application Deadline: November 1, 2015

-- Scholarship Audition Deadline: February 7, 2015 (Regular Decision and Transfers).
+- Early Action Scholarship Audition Deadline: November 14, 2015

 - Perform in at least one major ensemble related to your audition area (vocal and instrumental scholarship recipients only).
 Instrumental recipients must participate in either the CLU Symphony or the CLU Wind Ensemble.